 This is the experience of clinical practice with patients from Class 0 to Class 5 periodontal conditions.
 Children, adults, and special populations are treated.
-1 hour lecture and 15 hours lab per week.
+1 hour of lecture and 14 hours clinic per week.
 Prerequisite: DHY-1012, DHY-1022, DHY-1030, and BIO-2012.
-1 hour of lecture, 6 hours of laboratory per week.